Preston Tucker: Auto racing and the Indianapolis 500 (1932–1939)

 During the early 1930s, Tucker began an annual one-month trek to the Indianapolis Motor Speedway.
-Having a heavy interest in the race cars and their designers, Tucker met Harry Miller, maker of more Indianapolis 500-winning engines than any other during this period.
+Having a strong interest in the race cars and their designers, Tucker met Harry Miller, maker of more Indianapolis 500-winning engines than any other during this period.
 Tucker moved to Indianapolis to be closer to the racing car development scene and worked as the transportation manager for a beer distributor, overseeing the fleet of delivery trucks for the company.

 A better engineer than businessman, Miller declared bankruptcy in 1933 and was looking for new opportunities.
 Tucker persuaded Miller to join him in building race cars, and they formed "Miller and Tucker, Inc." in 1935.
 The company's first job was building 10 souped-up Ford V-8 racers for Henry Ford.
 However, the time to develop and test the cars was insufficient, and the steering boxes on all entrants overheated and locked up, causing them to drop out of the race.
 The design was later perfected by privateers, with examples running at Indy through 1948.
 Miller and Tucker, Inc. continued race car development and various other ventures until Miller's death in 1943.
 Tucker was close friends with Miller and even helped Miller's widow pay for her husband's funeral costs.
 While working with Miller, Tucker met the Chevrolet brothers and chief mechanic/engineer John Eddie Offutt, who would later help Tucker develop and build the first prototype of the Tucker 48.
 Tucker's outgoing personality and his involvement at Indianapolis made him well known in the automotive industry by 1939.